5 Best Spots to See the Northern Lights in Anchorage

 Eklutna Tailrace and Knik River Valley

 The Knik River drainage has a northern horizon without any mountains in the way.
-Good visibility even when the aurora are low on the horizon.
+This area offers good visibility even when the aurora is low on the horizon.

-At the end of Eagle River Road, this entrance point to Chugach State Park is a serene spot that seems a world away from daily life.
+At the end of Eagle River Road, the Eagle River Nature Center is an entrance point to Chugach State Park and a serene spot that seems a world away from daily life.

 Aurora Viewing Tips